 Heart attack is one of the most serious complications to arise from heart disease.

-How It Happens A heart attack occurs when blood flow to the heart is blocked due to fatty material building up in the arteries and eventually closing them off.
+A heart attack occurs when blood flow to the heart is blocked due to fatty material building up in the arteries and eventually closing them off.
 This process is called atherosclerosis, or "hardening of the arteries."
 As a result, the heart becomes badly damaged due to tissue death from lack of oxygen.

 - Chest Pain, usually radiating toward the left shoulder and arm.
 The arm may be tingling or numb.

 - Cold sweats, shortness of breath and lightheadedness

 - Dizziness, weakness, and fainting

 - Abdominal pain

 If you believe you are experiencing a heart attack, call 911 or contact your emergency response system immediately.
 Learn more about heart attack symptoms.

 There are many contributing factors that can to heart attack.
 Some factors can be controlled, such as lifestyle choices, including:

 - Healthy Diet